Student and Parent FAQ

 Students learn about Augustana University Dual Credit courses through their high school.
 Guidance counselors will know which courses are Augustana University Dual Credit at your school.
 Students register for courses online here.

-Am I required to provide my social security number on the registration page?
+Why am I required to to provide my social security number?

-Students are required to provide their social security number for identification purposes in the transcript request process.
-Augustana University must also have the student’s social security number in order to provide a 1098T – a federal government tax form for fees paid to Augustana.
+Augustana University must have the student’s social security number in order to provide a 1098T – a federal government tax form for qualified tuition charges paid to Augustana.
 This number can be provided to Augustana via the student's portal.

 What is the difference between dual credit and AP courses?